talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
 Use UTC time.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
 Use UTC time.
 $cursor = 'cursor_example'; // string | A specific unique value in the database.
 If this value is not given, the server fetches results starting with the first record.
+$pageSize = 50; // int | The maximum number of message log entries to return.
 $period = 'period_example'; // string | Filter results by time period.
 Choose between the available relative time frames.
 $isSuccessful = True; // bool | Indicates whether to return log entries with either successful or unsuccessful HTTP response codes.
 When set to`true`, only log entries with `2xx` response codes are returned.
 When set to `false`, only log entries with `4xx` and `5xx` response codes are returned.
 $applicationId = 3.4; // float | Filter results by Application ID.